ibm-cloud-docs/containers/cs_apps.md

         {: pre}

 2. Create a Kubernetes service for your cluster and configure it to forward incoming requests to the external endpoint that you created earlier.
-    1. Open your preferred editor and create a service configuration script that is named, for example, `myexternalservice.yaml`.
+    1. Open your preferred editor and create a service configuration file that is named, for example, `myexternalservice.yaml`.
     2. Define the service.

         ```